SuperOfficeDocs/superoffice-docs/docs/onsite/batch-task-server.md

 ![x -screenshot][img2]

-When the server is started, it will instantiate and connect to NetServer using the configuration settings found in the SoBatchService.exe.Config file (see path to executable)
+When the server is started, it will instantiate and connect to NetServer using the configuration settings found in the [SoBatchService.exe.Config][2] file.

 **The main difference between the web.config file and the SoBatchService.exe.Config file is in the Session.mode.
 For the Batch task server the session.mode = Process and not HttpContext.**